lnnrtwttkhn/highspeed-task/README.md

 ## Acknowledgements

-If you use this task in your research, please cite:
+If you use this task in your work, please cite:

 ```tex
 Wittkuhn, L. and Schuck, N. W. (2020).
 Faster than thought: Detecting sub-second activation sequences with sequential fMRI pattern analysis. *bioRxiv*, [doi: 10.1101/2020.02.15.950667](http://dx.doi.org/10.1101/2020.02.15.950667).